* Indicates a required field

 There are many reasons people choose to undergo a breast augmentation procedure: to increase the size of their breasts, to change their shape, reconstruction after an illness such as breast cancer, or as part of their gender reassignment journey.
 There can be a lot of positives to breast augmentation surgery, but it is important to know what to expect and be properly educated before undergoing any procedure.

 We have created this guide to breast augmentation surgery to help those interested in the procedure understand the process and have all the necessary information to make an informed decision on whether or not it is for them.

-What’s the difference between an augmentation and a lift?
+What’s the difference between augmentation and a lift?
 A breast lift helps reshape the breasts if they have dropped over time and aims to bring them higher up on the chest.
-This is different to breast augmentation that mainly focuses on shape and size.
+This is different to breast augmentation, which mainly focuses on shape and size.

 Adding an implant to a breast that has dropped will not create the desired shape that a lift is able to provide.
 The implant would simply sit lower due to how the skin is sagging.
 If you are concerned about the height at which your breasts sit, a lift may be more suitable for you than augmentation.

 A breast augmentation procedure can be done in conjunction with a breast lift if you are looking to alter the size of your breasts and lift them too.

 The recovery time for each different person having a breast augmentation can be different.
 Factors such as implant size and type, placement, and sometimes even the surgical skill of the doctor can affect the recovery time.
 It is important to remember that not everyone heals at the same rate; however, there is a rough recovery timeline for most breast augmentations.